telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-key-features.md

 ## Search Threshold

 By default the search is triggered as soon as the user types into the input field.
-By using **SearchThreshold** you can configure AutoComplete to trigger the search after a certain number of letters is entered.
+By using **SearchThreshold** you can configure AutoCompleteView to trigger the search after a certain number of letters is entered.

 <snippet id='autocompleteview-features-searchthreshold'/>